Hyperparticle/hyperparticle.github.io/_posts/2018-09-23-erasmus-mundus-conclusion.md

 How time flies: the future is as lofty and distant as a kite, yet as quick as a bullet.
 Now that my year is up, I'm ready for round two at Saarland University in Germany.
 More adventure awaits.

+## Recommendations

+A program in Europe is not for the faint of heart.
+Be prepared for tough challenges.